Diabetes Week 8th – 14th June 2020

 In this knowledge, it is best to try make any lifestyle choices possible to reduce the risk of developing type 2 diabetes.

 Support Diabetes UK

-You can support Diabetes UK by following #DiabetesWeek, their campaigns and work and by donating to the Diabetes UK charity here.
+You can support Diabetes UK by following #DiabetesWeek #TheBigPicture, their campaigns and work and by donating to the Diabetes UK charity here.
 Donations help them continue their work to prevent and, one day, cure the condition.